kdboller/kdboller.github.io/_posts/2017-05-20-data-informed-rolling-forecast.markdown

 single CSV is what enabled us to create a pacing dashboard.
 By doing so, we accomplished the following:

 <ul>
-<li>Visual reports which reflect the quarter’s goals → easier for business users to understand what our goals are and how we are looking to achieve them</li>
+<li>Visual reports which reflect the quarter’s goals; easier for business users to understand what our goals are and how we are looking to achieve them</li>
 <li>A pacing dashboard to provide insight into how the sports are pacing versus forecast, including net cash / revenue, signups, subscribers and churn.</li>
 </ul>
 </p>